hexa-org/policy/Hexa-IDQL-specification.md

 ### 3.3 Actions Clause

-Actions describe the entitlement, action, or request that may be performed at a particular service Object.
+Actions describe the entitlement, action, or request that may be performed at the policy `Object`.
 If no actions are specified, it SHALL be assumed that the rule permits all actions.
 Actions can be logical (such as a permission or role granted) or a request type that compares protocol, method, and path.